Veterinary Assistant and Vet Tech Schools

 - A sense of meaning: You get to experience the joy and satisfaction of helping injured or sick animals feel better.

-- Job security: The huge demand for people with this type of expertise means that you may not have much difficulty finding a position once you complete your training.
+- Job security: The huge demand for people with this type of expertise means there's a better chance of finding a position once you complete your training.

 - A ton of variety: You can work in animal hospitals, private clinics, pet stores, and many other settings.
 Vet techs can also pursue a wide range of specialties, including areas like anesthesia, nutrition, dentistry, surgery, and more.